 Can I still make changes to my property?

-Yes, but planning approval is required for alterations, extensions, change of use or demolition where the building is entered on the Heritage List under the City’s Town Planning Scheme No.2.
+Yes, but Development Approval is required for alterations, extensions, change of use or demolition where the building is entered on the Heritage List under the City’s Town Planning Scheme No.2.
 The City’s Heritage Conservation and Development Policy provides further information on making an application for works on a heritage-listed property along with the development incentives that may apply.

 Is demolition prohibited?

-Where a place is entered on the Heritage List under the City's Town Planning Scheme, planning approval is required for demolition of a building.
+Where a place is entered on the Heritage List under the City's Town Planning Scheme, Development Approval is required for demolition of a building.
 The City's Heritage Conservation and Development Policy provides further information and guidance on the demolition of heritage-listed places.

 Is maintenance required?